toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 ## Future of Operations in the bank -- SRE

 Ben Treynor Sloss, Google's VP for 24/7, coined the term SRE - `reliability is critical, a system isn’t very useful if nobody can use it!`.
-Hence, SRE are focussed on finding ways to improve the design and operation of systems to make them more scalable, more reliable, and more efficient.
+Hence, SRE is focused on finding ways to improve the design and operation of systems to make them more scalable, more reliable, and more efficient.

-##### Problem we started to face
+##### The problem we started to face
 We built squads with domain boundaries - which meant, each squad is responsible for building & operating.
-Each squad was doing ROTA in pairs (with 2 weeks schedules) and pair on ROAT have the flexibility to choose their working hours for the schedule they are operating.
+Each squad was doing ROTA in pairs (with 2 weeks schedules) and the pair on ROTA have the flexibility to choose their working hours for the schedule they are operating.
-With the increasing number of customers and including some of the investigational mundane tasks, we realised the need for a squad which I call: `First line of defense` (it is debatable whether they exactly qualify to be called an SRE).
+With the increasing number of customers and including some of the investigational mundane tasks, we realised the need for a squad which I call: `the first line of defense` (it is debatable whether they exactly qualify to be called an SRE).
 The intention was to have the domain squads focus on feature development and operability of the product, while we have a dedicated squad (cutting across all) as the first defense for production.
 Eventually, this squad will evolve towards becoming a true SRE.

 #### Is SRE similar to Platform Engineering?
 I often got this question, aren't Platform Engineers and SRE doing similar things, why do you need to have 2 separate squads.
 Platform Engineering and SRE have different purposes for their existence, although, they both are successors of traditional operations teams, and bring the discipline of software engineering to different aspects of operations.